jkohlin/wordpress-basics/1-what-is-wordpress.md

 Every month the Wordpress team will push out new releases, which is important to know when using Wordpress.
 Your job as a the owner or maintainer of a Wordpress website is to keep up with all updates, and make sure your Wordpress installation using the latest release all the time.

 ### How it works
-What you see when using Wordpress is really just at GUI for the database, with user friendly fields and buttons to enter data.
-A MySQL database for storing your content.
+What you see when using Wordpress is really just at GUI for the database, with fields and buttons to enter and save data.
+To store the data a MySQL database is used.

 When using Wordpress for public websites, Wordpress will handle your HTTP requests, fetching the data and with that data render templates, which are returned as HTML-files to the visitors as a response.